 What is Smart Money in Trading?

 Smart money refers to funds controlled by experienced and informed investors with a deep understanding of the market.
 These investors, often institutional entities, hedge funds, or high-net-worth individuals, make strategic decisions based on comprehensive analysis.
-Their actions are closely watched by other traders and investors, providing insights into potential market trends.
+Other traders and investors closely monitor their actions, gaining insights into potential market trends.
 Smart money’s movements are considered influential in investment decisions.

 Is Smart Money Concept Profitable?